johnrearden/just-beats/README.md

 # just-beats
-Make your own drum loops on the web
+Make your own drum loops on the web.

+Source code can be found [here](www.github.com/johnrearden/just-beats)

+The live project can be viewed [here](www.just-beats.herokuapp.com)

 ## Purpose of Project
 The aim of the project is to allow users to create and edit drum loops using